antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/rabbit-configuration.md

 var rabbitMqConfiguration = Configuration.GetSection("RabbitMq");
 ```

-And pass it to the `AddRabbitMqClient` extension method as always.
+Pass it to the `AddRabbitMqClient` extension method as always.

 ```c#
 services.AddRabbitMqClient(rabbitMqConfiguration);